Stuart Anstis

-Stuart M. Anstis is a professor emeritus of psychology at the University of California, San Diego, in the United States.
+Stuart M. Anstis is a British professor emeritus of psychology at the University of California, San Diego.

+Biography

 Anstis was born in the United Kingdom.
 He went to Winchester, and then to Corpus Christi, Cambridge, where he did his PhD under Richard Gregory.
-He had teaching posts at the University of Bristol in the UK, at York University in Toronto and – from 1991 – at the University of California in San Diego, California.
+While at Corpus Christi College, Anstis was awarded the Bishop Greene Silver Cup for the best undergraduate result of the year (first class honors in Moral Sciences Part 1).
+He also received a Lazard scholarship, which took him to Paris for three months to study post-WW2 French Cinema.
+He had teaching posts at the University of Bristol in the UK, at York University in Toronto and – from 1991 – at the University of California, San Diego.
 He is a fellow of the Society of Experimental Psychologists.
 In 2013, Anstis won the Kurt Koffka Medal for "advancing the field of perception ... to an extraordinary extent".
+In 2026, he won a Dickson award from the University of California, San Diego for having published 56 papers since his retirement in 2014.